Undline/UndChain/M3L_GSS.md

 - **Tab Widget**: Groups widgets by category, activated via tabs.
 - **Video**: Plays videos with predefined controls and settings.
 - **Popup**: Creates modals for warnings, errors, confirmations, or informational messages.
+- **Notification Menu**: This is a listing of notifications from the application being used.
+- **Toast**: Close to a popup but is designed to only show up for a limited amount of time then disappear (stays in the notifications menu)
 - **Date Picker**: Allows users to select dates.
 - **Tree View**: Represents hierarchical data (e.g., directories).
 - **Poll Widget**: Presents a multiple-choice question and shows aggregated results.